Adrianne Lenker: Career

-On February 28, 2006, when Lenker was 14, she released her first solo album, titled Stages of the Sun.
-On January 9, 2014, Lenker released her second solo album, Hours Were the Birds.
+Lenker began her music career by the age of 13 with her father as her manager.
+On February 28, 2006, when Lenker was 14, she released her first solo album, Stages of the Sun.
+On January 9, 2014, Lenker self-released her second solo album, Hours Were the Birds; the album was reissued by Saddle Creek Records on November 16, 2018.

 On May 1, 2014, Lenker, together with future bandmate Buck Meek, released the LP records a-sides and b-sides.
-In 2015, Lenker and Meek, alongside Max Oleartchik and James Krivchenia, formed the band Big Thief, whose first album was released in 2016.
+In 2015, Lenker and Meek, alongside Max Oleartchik and Jason Burger, formed the band Big Thief.
+James Krivchenia, who was originally hired to engineer the band's debut studio album, joined the band later to replace Burger as drummer.
+Their first album, Masterpiece, was released in May 2016 to rave reviews.
+The band has since released five more albums, and has been touring every year since their formation.